 It’s a lot of fun in Osaka, and easy to get on board with Osaka’s unique food culture, but be warned, a lot of it is cheap, fried, and absolutely delicious!
 With so many places to visit and things to eat along the way, you can easily stuff yourself with all kinds of weird and wonderful Japanese foods.
 Discover Kansai cuisine in this comprehensive Osaka food guide, and find out what to eat in Osaka right here.

 Osaka is sometimes known as the food capital of Japan, supported by its endearing nickname, Tenka no Daidokoro, meaning “the nation’s kitchen.”
 With its place as a port city, this originally referenced Osaka’s important place as a trade hub in the Edo period of Japan.
 True for travelers and Japanese people alike, the name now refers to Osaka’s amazing food culture.
 A gourmet’s paradise, Osaka is considered one of the best cities in Japan for passionate foodies to come and worship Japanese food (and for drinkers, too).
+For where to eat all these delicious foods, check out the Best Food Markets in Osaka.

 There are delicious Japanese foods to be found on every street corner!
 Here is the ultimate Osaka food guide, including our top picks for what to eat in Osaka.